Motion-Aware Transformer for Multi-Object Tracking: Introduction

 However, a key limitation remains: existing approaches typically process detection and track queries simultaneously within a single Transformer Decoder layer.
 This design introduces what we call \emph{query collisions}.
 Track queries are required to follow the same object consistently across frames, whereas detection queries are reassigned at each frame through Hungarian matching.
 When a track query drifts from its ground-truth location, Hungarian matching may assign it to a different object that happens to be closer, resulting in identity switches and unstable training.
 At the same time, detection queries suffer from noisy gradients caused by drifting track queries, further reducing association performance.
-Figure~\ref{fig:collision_example} illustrates a typical collision scenario: a track query with low overlap with its true object is instead matched to a nearby distractor, while the correct detection query is left unmatched.
-Such conflicts degrade both training and inference performance, particularly in crowded or fast-moving scenes.
+Figure~\ref{fig:collision_example} illustrates a typical collision scenario: ``A” and ``B” indicate the same object at different times.
+In MOTR, track queries (brown boxes) must consistently track the same object (A).
+For newly appearing objects, Hungarian matching, similar to DETR, assigns empty detect queries (cyan boxes) to the nearest ground truth.
+However, track queries are not always close to their ground truth positions in the subsequent frame.
+As shown in the top-right figure, the red box has only 0.1 IoU with its ground truth object (A) but has a 0.7 IoU with object B, while another detect query has a 0.4 IoU with object A. Under strict Hungarian matching, the red box incorrectly assigns to object B, causing a collision.
+Track queries must always follow their respective objects regardless of IoU, and detect queries must not assign to already tracked object.